Inside Victor Osimhen's fatherhood life and how his daughter changed him

 The striker puts his daughter at the centre of his plans and reportedly requested an educational scholarship for her as part of his conditions to sign for Al-Ahli in 2023, a move which was blocked by Napoli.

-Galatasaray surprised the striker by letting Haly announce his father's title-winning goal against Kayserispor.
+Galatasaray surprised the striker by letting Hailey announce his father's title-winning goal against Kayserispor.
 She led the fans by chanting Victor, to which they responded Osimhen.

-He was not informed of the plan and was overjoyed when the announcement came.
-It was later confirmed that it was his girlfriend's idea.

 Why Osimhen hides his daughter’s face